sba5827/StriLi/README.md

     /sl macro
 Opens textFrame with copyable mouseover macro.

+    /sl rules
+Opens an editBox to write loot rules that can be posted in the raid.
+No macros needed anymore.

+    /sl post all
+Sends a list of tally-marks to the raid.

+    /sl post itemless
+Sends players who have not received an item as a system message.

+    /sl post rules
+Sends the rules entered with '/sl rules' to the raid.

 \<Item\> - Version: you need to shift-click on the Item to add it.